Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• AMOLED touchscreen is brilliant in any light, brighter than the 955 Whitestone’s MIP display
+• AMOLED touchscreen is brilliant in any light, brighter than the Forerunner 955’s MIP display

-• Full Garmin Connect health metrics including stress, body battery, sleep tracking, women’s health
+• Full Garmin Connect health metrics including stress, body battery, sleep, women’s health

 • Multi-band GNSS for accurate tracking in challenging environments

-• Adventure features include topographic maps, route planning, and multi-sport profiles
+• Topographic maps, route planning, and multi-sport profiles all included

 Cons

-• 47mm case is large for smaller wrists
+• 47mm case is large for smaller wrists, mine included after a while

-• AMOLED battery life is shorter than MIP-based watches like Forerunner 955
+• AMOLED battery life is shorter than MIP-based watches like the Forerunner 955

 • Premium price puts this above casual buyer territory